Rajkumar-justcoder/Animated-name/README.md

 ##  Hacktoberfest
 ###  Add your own name with your name(contributor name )
-Like
+Like:

-> i am yourname
+i am yourname

-> made by yourname with link to your github link in that part
+made by yourname with link to your github link in that part

 Different section with Different contributor